 I am a Shakespearean researcher and higher education Outreach Officer at the University of Exeter.
 I believe in education, storytelling, and the power of literature to make giants of us all.

-I studied English Literature at the Exeter, where I enjoyed the view so much that I decided to stay there for my MA and doctorate too.
+I studied English Literature at the Exeter, and enjoyed the view so much that I decided to stay there for my MA and doctorate too.
 I was awarded my PhD in 2015.
 My thesis, “Playing Dead: Living Death in Early Modern Drama,” looked at occurrences of “living death” – a liminal state that exists between life and death, and which may be approached from either side – in early modern English drama and combined a broadly historicist approach with explorations of dramaturgy, ideas of stagecraft and performance.

 My current research interests are primarily to do with modern interpretations and adaptations of Shakespearean plays – particularly the ways in which early modern symbolism might be re-imagined for the present day in order to retain (or enhance) its original significance and effect on audiences.
 I have found processes of adaptation and modernisation especially relevant to my teaching practice, and am a strong advocate for the use of modern translations of E-M drama in the classroom and on the stage!

 The purpose of this blog is sound off about the theatrical, literary, and educational matters that interest me.
 I write with no particular agenda, and – as in the classroom – aim to keep discussion as positive as possible.
 The best criticism, in my view, is always that which is constructive.